 New York – A study just released by Columbia University shows that a vast majority of the people who wear Crocs shoes lack enthusiasm, don’t look forward to anything, are unimaginative and don’t have anything worthwhile to say.
 The study also found that women who wear Crocs shoes routinely disregard shaving their underarms and legs, watch “Tori and Dean: Home Sweet Hollywood” and have a deep disdain for women who are fashionable.

 The study was conducted by Sociology Professor Dr. Talmond Rabinowitz in 2009.
 Over a period of nine months he and his staff interviewed over eight thousand Crocs owners throughout the United States.
-He told the Daily Rash that his findings surprised even him.
+Professor Rabinowitz confessed he was surprised by the results.

 “Many people sighed with relief when Crocs appeared on the shelves of their favorite stores.
 Crocs alleviate the agony that paralyze so many when there are too many choices.
 Look at what women face today when they shop for shoes.
 Many times the average shoe store has hundreds of different styles and brands to choose from.
 When a woman who doesn’t have any interests outside of television or social issues is faced with choosing a pair of shoes from so many options, many times she’ll just lie down on the floor of the store and go to sleep.”